 It takes an estimated 30 days from the date in which we have all required information, documents and required signatures on hand to acquire the certificate application.

-Any person or company supplying goods or providing services in Thailand with an annual turnover exceeding 1.8 million THB has to register for VAT in Thailand.
+Any person or company supplying goods or providing services in Thailand with an annual turnover exceeding 1.8 million Baht has to register for VAT in Thailand.
 Registration has to be undertaken before the registration of the business or within 30 days after the threshold has been reached.
-The penalties for not registering or registering late are a fine not exceeding 5,000 THB or a jail term of not more than one month, or both.

 The registration application must be submitted to Area Revenue (Branch) Offices.
-In case the taxpayer have multiple branches, the registration must be filed at the company’s headquarters.
+In case the taxpayer has multiple branches, the registration must be filed at the company’s headquarters.

 On a practical note: Thai embassies and consulates do request a copy of a company’s VAT registration when applying for a Non-Immigrant B Visa.
 Once a company needs to support a foreigner’s Visa and Work Permit, a VAT registration is therefore needed from day one on.

-A company is required to file monthly VAT reports from the day of registration, also in case there is zero VAT invoices this month.
+A company is required to file monthly VAT reports from the day of registration, also in case there are zero VAT invoices that month.
 Companies are required to keep books and follow accounting procedures as specified.
 Supporting documents may be prepared in any language (once that a Thai translation is attached).

 The maximum number of work hours for non-hazardous work is eight hours a day or 48 hours a week.
 In some cases, the employer and employee may arrange the period of hours upon arrangement as long as it still does not exceed 48 hours a week.

-Hazardous is not permitted to exceed seven hours a day or 42 hours s week.
+Hazardous work is not permitted to exceed seven hours a day or 42 hours s week.

 Employees are given no fewer than 13 national holidays per year and a minimum of six days of vacation annually after working consecutively for one year.
-Employees may have the option of whether they wish to work overtime or on holidays.
 Female employees are entitled to maternity leave for 90 days including holidays, however, the number of paid leave shall not exceed 45 days.

 After working five consecutive hours, all employees are entitled to a daily rest period of at least one hour.
 It may be arranged that the daily rest period is to be shorter than one hour at each time, but it cannot be less than one hour a day total.
 A weekly holiday of at least one day per week at intervals of a six-day period have to be arranged by the employer.